opendistro-for-elasticsearch/sql/docs/developing.rst

 Most of the time you just need to run ./gradlew build which will make sure you pass all checks and testing.
 While you’re developing, you may want to run specific Gradle task only.
 In this case, you can run ./gradlew with task name which only triggers the task along with those it depends on.
 Here is a list for common tasks:

-* ./gradlew *assemble*: Generate jar and zip files in build/distributions folder.
+./gradlew assemble               Generate jar and zip files in build/distributions folder.
-* ./gradlew *generateGrammarSource*: (Re-)Generate ANTLR parser from grammar file.
+./gradlew generateGrammarSource  (Re-)Generate ANTLR parser from grammar file.
-* ./gradlew *compileJava*: Compile all Java source files.
+./gradlew compileJava            Compile all Java source files.
-* ./gradlew *checkstyle*: Run all checks according to Checkstyle configuration.
+./gradlew checkstyle             Run all checks according to Checkstyle configuration.
-* ./gradlew *test*: Run all unit tests.
+./gradlew test                   Run all unit tests.
 Or use —tests “UT full path” to run individually.
 For example ./gradlew test --tests “com.amazon.opendistroforelasticsearch.sql.unittest.LocalClusterStateTest”.
-* ./gradlew *integTestRunner*: Run all integration test (this takes time).
+./gradlew integTestRunner        Run all integration test (this takes time).
 Same --tests argument can be used for integTestRunner task too.

 Sometimes your Gradle build fails or timeout due to Elasticsearch integration test process hung there.
 You can check this by the following commands::